 My advice to other is… Don't give up.
 However, cliché that sounds and no matter how hard things get, keep on going and never settle for anything.

-If you think there is many obstacles in your way, find an opening and going around that obstacle to reach your goal.
+If you think there are many obstacles in your way, find an opening and a way of going around that obstacle to reach your goal.
 Also, no matter how sick, tired and depressed you are always envision you getting better and healthier and think of all the things you are going to do when that happens.
 If you do that every day it gives you a goal to work hard towards.
 Even though it may feel like this is the end now and there is no hope, just realise you are still here and have a fighting chance.

 Follow Crystal’s journey on her blog here